AyalaBadash/market_2022/README.md

 - Init data configuration.
 - Data source configurations.

-All methods, are called from the isInit() method in the market only if the market initializer asked for data load.
+All configurations, are called  only if the market initializer asked for data load.
 In case the market will be initialize by the user without any additional data, only the services file will be used in order to set the services.
 The services will be authomatically configure into default values unless the user choose otherwise in the config file.

 ## Services Configurations
 The configurations file is a txt file called config.txt contains the relevand parameters for the initialization of the system external services.
 The services will include: